CARES Act: The effect on charitable giving

-This strategy allows you to give directly to charities now, while also contributing assets to your donor advised funds to be distributed later.
+This strategy allows you to give directly to charities now, while also contributing assets to your donor advised funds, thereby empowering you to give strategically over time.

-- Contribute long-term, appreciated securities to a donor advised fund in an amount up to 30% of your AGI
+- Contribute long-term, appreciated securities to a donor advised fund in an amount up to 30% of their AGI

-- Contribute additional cash to their donor advised fund up to another 30% of your AGI
+- Contribute cash to their donor advised fund up to another 20% of their AGI1

-- Then contribute cash equal to another 40% of your AGI to one or more public charities (including FFTC Community Impact Funds, Scholarship Funds or Designated Funds)
+- Then contribute cash equal to another 50% of their AGI to one or more public charities (including FFTC Community Impact Funds, Scholarship Funds or Designated Funds)

 Please note: Appreciated, non-publicly traded assets make tax-efficient gifts, but are difficult for small charities to accept.
 Since 2012 FFTC has accepted more than $240 million in these and other illiquid gifts, transferring proceeds to public charities or charitable funds.

-Taxpayers who do not itemize their deductions can now claim a tax benefit up to $300 for cash gifts made to public charities beginning in 2020.
+Taxpayers who did not itemize their deductions were able to claim an above-the-line deduction up to $300 for cash gifts made to public charities in 2020.
+This deduction was extended through 2021 and, for 2021, the deduction is increased to $600 for married couples filing joint returns.
 This deduction is not available for cash gifts to private non-operating foundations, donor advised funds, supporting organizations or split-interest vehicles.
-This new deduction will not expire after 2020.

 Our team would be happy to discuss these changes and how they may affect your charitable planning.
 Contact Kindl Detar at firstname.lastname@example.org or 704.973.4581 for more information.